openequella/openequella.github.io/guides/PushToLMS.md

 9. Click the enable web services link.
 The system requires the user to be logged into Moodle to activate web services.
 A log in screen displays if the user is not currently logged in.
 The Enable web services page displays.
 10. Select the check box then click Save Changes.
 11. Close the Moodle page then click the enable the REST protocol link.
-The Manage Protocols page displays.
-EQUELLA 6.1 Push to LMS 10 | P a g e
+The Manage Protocols page displays. openEQUELLA 6.1 Push to LMS 10 | P a g e
 12. Click the Enable Icon next to REST protocol to enable it, then click Save Changes.
 13. From the Site administration menu, select Web Services then External Services from the Web services node.
 The External services page displays, with the equellaservice listed.
 14. Click on the equellaservice Authorised users link.
 The Select authorised users page displays, with all available users listed in the Not authorised users pane.
-15. Highlight the users authorised to use the EQUELLA functionality, then click to move them to the Authorised users pane.
+15. Highlight the users authorised to use the openEQUELLA functionality, then click to move them to the Authorised users pane.
 Use ctrl+click or shift+click to highlight multiple users.
 Selections are automatically saved.
 16. Close the Moodle page then click the create a web service token link.
 A Manage tokens page displays.
 Click the Add link.
 The Create token page displays.
 17. Select a Moodle user with web service and REST service permissions from the User list.
 Select equellaservice from the Service drop-down list.
 18. Click Save Changes.
 The Manage tokens page displays with a Token value.
 19. Copy the Token value and close the page.
 20. Paste the Token value to the Web service token field then click Test Web Services.
 Connection successful should display.
-21. If required, select Modify EQUELLA usernames to match Moodle:.
-A text box displays for entering Javascript to modify and return the EQUELLA username stored in the variable “username”.
+21. If required, select Modify openEQUELLA usernames to match Moodle:.
+A text box displays for entering Javascript to modify and return the openEQUELLA username stored in the variable “username”.
 An example is shown in Figure 13.
 If a token is set up to prepend a string to the start of a username (e.g. "moodle_" for users coming from moodle) then an example script to string off the "moodle_" prefix and just return the original username would be:
 ```
 if (username.indexOf("moodle_") == 0)
 {return username.substr(7);}